Coronavirus (Covid-19) advice for volunteers

 Should you be given Personal Protective Equipment (PPE) to carry out your volunteering?
 If you are volunteering with beneficiaries (or you yourself are) at higher threat of serious complications (see also point 3), take all recommended precautions.
 This includes use of Personal Protective Equipment (PPE) as and when guided by your organisation.

-8. Involve volunteers in planning around volunteering.
+8. Get involved in planning around volunteering.

 Work with organisational leaders to prioritize programming/services delivered by volunteers and determine where volunteering services should be focused if there is a significant decrease in availability.